electricjones/zindle/scratch.md

+## ToDo
+-
+- Change anonymous functions to lamdas and name all of them collectively "routines"

 ## Chat Notes for improvement
 The specifications for the Zindle language seem well-detailed and thoughtfully structured.
 They lay a solid foundation for developers and AI to work within a defined framework while writing or generating game configurations.
 Here are some feedback and considerations regarding the specifications: